lohith-mahesh/Crypto.GEX/README.md

 ### 3. Max Pain and Pinning
 The engine identifies the "Max Pain" strike by iterating through the strike ladder to find the local minimum of the total loss function for option buyers.
 This serves as a center of gravity for price action as expiration approaches.

+### 4. VWAP (Volume Structure)
+Calculates the volume-weighted average strike price to identify where the bulk of trading activity is concentrated.

+### 5. Sentiment (PCR)
+The Put/Call Ratio based on Open Interest.
+Values greater than 1 indicate bearish sentiment, while values below 0.7 indicate bullish sentiment.

+### 6. Term Structure
+Aggregates the weighted Implied Volatility (IV) grouped by expiration dates to visualize the volatility surface across time.

 ---

 ## Data Pipeline Logic